haocheng6/rollup-plugin-github-code-import/README.md

 ```

 To use custom CSS for fenced code blocks that import code from GitHub, add a
-custom CSS file to your VitePress project by following [VitePress instructions][1].
+custom CSS file to your VitePress project by following [VitePress instructions][3].

-The documentation page uses the following CSS:
+The [documentation page][4] uses the following CSS:

 ```css
 .imported-github-code {